charbileigh/API-Random-Quote-Generator/README.md

 - No frameworks, minimal JS, CSS and HTML

 ## License
-GNU Public License.
+GNU General Public License.
 However, this repo cannot be used for commercial purposes.